IoannisYannou/se_project_spots/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
+This project is an image sharing site, designed such that all elements are displayed correctly on popular screen sizes.

 **Tech Stack**